Poll tax: 20th century

 Mass protests were called by the All Britain Anti-Poll Tax Federation with which the vast majority of local Anti-Poll Tax Unions (APTUs) were affiliated.
-In Scotland, the APTUs called for mass nonpayment, which rapidly gathered widespread support and spread as far as England and Wales even though no-payment meant that people could be prosecuted.
+In Scotland, the APTUs called for mass nonpayment, which rapidly gathered widespread support and spread as far as England and Wales even though non-payment meant that people could be prosecuted.
 In some areas, 30% of former ratepayers defaulted.
 While owner-occupiers were easy to tax, nonpayers who regularly changed accommodation were almost impossible to trace.
 The cost of collecting the tax rose steeply, and its returns fell.
 Unrest grew and resulted in a number of poll tax riots.
 The most serious was in a protest at Trafalgar Square, London, on 31 March 1990, of more than 200,000 protesters.
 Terry Fields, Labour MP for Liverpool Broadgreen, was jailed for 60 days for his refusal to pay the poll tax.

 This unrest was a factor in the fall of Thatcher.
 Her successor, John Major, replaced the Community Charge with the Council Tax, similar to the rating system that preceded the Community Charge.
 The main differences were that it was levied on capital value rather than notional rental value of a property, and that it had a 25% discount for single-occupancy dwellings.

 In 2015, Lord Waldegrave reflected in his memoirs that the Community Charge was all his own work and that it was a serious mistake.
-Although he felt the policy looked like it would work, it was implemented differently from his predictions "They went gung-ho and introduced it overnight in one go, which was never my plan and I thought they must know what they were doing - but they didn't."
+Although he felt the policy looked like it would work, it was implemented differently from his predictions "They went gung-ho and introduced it overnight in one go, which was never my plan and I thought they must know what they were doing – but they didn't."